Guolo/MangaWorldDownloader/README.md

 ```
 http://your_ip:6060
 ```

+# How to use it
+Enter URL: Paste the MangaWorld manga URL.

+Select Mode: Choose whether to download individual chapters or full volumes.

+Set Range (Optional): Specify a start and/or end point:
+- Start & End (e.g., Start 10, End 20): Downloads items from 10 to 20 inclusive.
+- Start only (e.g., Start 10): Downloads everything from item 10 up to the latest available.
+- End only (e.g., End 10): Downloads everything from the first available item up to 10.
+- Leave both blank: Downloads all available chapters or volumes.

 # Monitoring Progress

 If you want to check the raw download data, the application exposes the progress file directly via HTTP.
 This is useful for debugging or verifying the real-time status: